 THERE IS NO MILITARY SERVICE OBLIGATION FOR AFJROTC ENROLLMENT

 1.7.
 Disenrollment.
-With the concurrence of the Klein High School Principal,; the SASI can disenroll a cadet who does not:
+With the concurrence of the Klein High School Principal,; the SASI can disenroll a cadet who:

-1.7.1. wear the uniform, three or more unexcused times in any grading period.
+1.7.1. fails to maintain acceptable uniform wear and grooming standards:

-1.7.2. pass an aerospace course.
+1.7.2. fails to pass an aerospace course.
 Continued enrollment will be on a space available basis when approved by the SASI, with no certification of completion credit for military training for failed AFJROTC courses.

-1.7.3. maintain personal appearance and uniform standards after many attempts to correct the deficiencies by the SASI, ASI, or senior cadets.
+1.7.3. shows ineptitude or indifference to training.

-1.7.4. abide by Klein High School student rules of behavior.
+1.7.4. does not abide by Klein High School student rules of behavior.
 History of suspensions and any expulsion are reasons for disenrollment.

-1.7.5. enroll as a full time student at Klein High School.
+1.7.5. does not enroll as a full time student at Klein High School.

-1.7.6. follow classroom rules; maintains a positive attitude towards training; comply with classroom procedures; and maintain self-control.
+1.7.6. does not follow classroom rules/procedures; nor maintains self-control.

-1.7.7. abide by the Cadet Code of Conduct, Honor Code, or Code of Ethics.
+1.7.7. does not abide by the Cadet Code of Conduct, Honor Code, or Code of Ethics.

 DISENROLLED CADETS RECEIVE NO COURSE CREDIT.